 2. The arbitrator shall be limited to the issues as submitted and shall consider nothing else.
 The arbitrator can add nothing to, nor subtract anything from the Agreement between the parties or any policy of the Board of Education.
 The recommendations of the arbitrator shall be advisory, except as otherwise required by law.
 Only the Board and the aggrieved and his/her representatives shall be given copies of the arbitrator's report findings, reasons, and recommendations.
 This shall be accomplished within thirty (30) calendar days of the completion of the arbitrator's hearings.

-3. The Board shall render its final decision within (10) school days after its next meeting after receipt of the arbitrator's recommendation.
+3. The Board shall render its final decision within twenty-five (25) school days after receipt of the arbitrator's recommendation.
 Copies of said decision shall be forwarded to the aggrieved, his/her representatives, and the Association.

 1. The fees and the expenses of the arbitrator are the only costs which shall be shared by the two parties, and such costs shall be shared equally.

 2. All other costs shall be borne by the parties incurring them.